 What does it look like to accelerate your promotion velocity?

 “We’re on a quest to personalize development," Clint said.
 "For some people, that means becoming a deep and world-class expert in a narrow area.
 For others, it means a broad commercial career along the lines of general management.
-Whatever your path, we be believe it begins with purpose.”
+Whatever your path, we believe it begins with purpose.”

 Indeed, opportunities to grow while developing in your career are a core part of our commitment to our employees at Johnson & Johnson.
 The recent project led by Michael and his team reflects that commitment—but it's certainly not the only way we're applying data science to deliver on it.